1200wd/bitcoinlib/README.rst

     Please write down on paper and backup.
 With this key you can restore your wallet and all keys

-You can use 'cli-wallet' to create simple or multisig wallets for various networks, manage public and private keys and managing transactions.
+You can use clw to create simple or multisig wallets for various networks, manage public and private keys and managing transactions.

 For the full command line wallet documentation please read